What To Expect When You Start Hiring

 You also need to make sure that your hires get adequate rest time .
 This is usually at least 11 hours in between shifts and a break after 6 hours work.
 Employees should also have at least 24 hours off in a 7 day period.

 Knowing the costs of hiring somebody is crucial too.
 As making a hire can be so expensive, it’s really important that you do it right the first time around.
 You have taxes, training, and how much you can afford to pay to consider.
+In addition, you should ask a CPA whether you’re required to make quarterly tax payments.
+He or she can advise you about business finances and tax prep, specifically in identifying tax deductions to reduce taxes owed.
+Importantly, your CPA will make sure you pay business taxes when they’re due.

 Advertising for the position will also cost money!
 Remember, you want to sell your job role to talent, so you must make it sound like a wonderful opportunity.
 It might very well be a fabulous opportunity, but they won’t know that if you write something boring and boilerplate.

 Although qualifications and credentials are important, how somebody handles responsibility and working with others is also crucial.
 This is why you shouldn’t focus too much on qualifications and experience, but on the personality of a person and how they fit into your environment too.
 You want an even mix of both.
 Focusing too much on qualifications can leave you with a hire that was a mistake, as can focusing too much on personality.
+You could prepare customer service interview questions and conduct online to gather this information.